open-telemetry/oteps/text/0059-otlp-trace-data-format.md

     // A user-supplied name describing the event. string name = 2;

-    // A set of attributes on the event. repeated AttributeKeyValue attributes = 3;
+    // A list of attributes of the event. repeated AttributeKeyValue attributes = 3;

-    int32 dropped_attributes_count = 4;
+    // The number of dropped attributes.
+If the value is 0, then no attributes were dropped. int32 dropped_attributes_count = 4;
   }

-  // A collection of `TimedEvent`s.
-A `TimedEvent` is a time-stamped annotation
-  // on the span, consisting of either user-supplied key-value pairs, or
-  // details of a message sent/received between Spans. message TimedEvents {
-    // A collection of `TimedEvent`s.
+  // timed_events is a collection of `TimedEvent`s.
-    repeated TimedEvent timed_event = 1;
+  repeated TimedEvent timed_events = 12;

-    // The number of dropped timed events.
-If the value is 0, then no events were dropped. int32 dropped_timed_events_count = 2;
+  // dropped_timed_events_count is the number of dropped timed events.
+If the value is 0, then
-  }

-  // The included timed events.
-  TimedEvents timed_events = 12;
+  // no events were dropped.
+  int32 dropped_timed_events_count = 13;

-  // A pointer from the current span to another span in the same trace or in a
+  // Link is a pointer from the current span to another span in the same trace or in a
   // different trace.
 For example, this can be used in batching operations,
   // where a single batch handler processes multiple requests from different
   // traces or when the handler receives a request from a different project.